 Lighting the Past

-Home to a world-class collection of over 200,000 early and rare printed books, only around one third of the University Library's Division of Special Collections' books are available via the online catalogue.
-Lighting the Past seeks to provide access to the remaining two thirds of the collections, enabling these resources to be accessible and visible to researchers and students alike.
+Home to a world-class collection of over 200,000 early and rare printed books, the main point of access to the University Library's Division of Special Collections' books is via the online catalogue.
+Lighting the Past seeks to provide access to the remaining uncatalogued collections, enabling these resources to be accessible and visible to researchers and students alike.
 These records will also be shared on national and international databases such as WorldCat and COPAC.

 Lighting the Past is an innovative approach to large-scale retrospective cataloguing, and will be undertaken in two concurrent phases, described below.
 All the work is undertaken book-in-hand, ensuring the accuracy of records.
 The majority of the retro-cataloguing work will be first undertaken to a Phase 1 level, before being upgraded to Phase 2 when time and resources are available.